28 June, 2019

 In 2017 someone submitted a bug report to Mozilla Firefox bug-reporting service complaining about the HTTPS warning.
 “Your notice of insecure password and/or log-in automatically appearing on the log-in for my website, Oil and Gas International, is not wanted and was put there without our permission,” a person wrote here.
 “Please remove it immediately.
 We have our own security system, and it has never been breached in more than 15 years.
 Your notice is causing concern by our subscribers and is detrimental to our business.”.
-Hackers around the world accepted the challenge and in no time the site was defaced.
+Hackers around the world accepted the challenge.
+They have defaced the site in no time.

 The moral of the story is at least twofold.
 Firstly, always, always, always use HTTPS.
 Secondly, never claim you are invincible.
 Though we would like to raise a more important issue, namely how much is the cost of 100% security?

 “Is your software system secure?”.
 What is the right answer?

 With the advent of the GDPR the question “Is your web application secure?” is almost part of a standard checklist.
 “Yes, our firm is an expert in software security” is clearly not the right answer.
 Especially when you do get breached.
 “No” is obviously also not the best choice of words.
 Then you will definitely sound like an amateur.
 Software architects and security engineers know better.
 Just like any given quality attribute of a software system, security is never black and white.
 Software architects think in terms of quality scenarios.
 Security engineers do so using threat models.
 So a good answer to this question is “Secure against what?”.
 A great answer to this question is “Here is our threat model, the mitigating countermeasures and the residual risk”.

 Threat modeling is the right answer.